YohannFaure/ProjetNetwork/README.md

 The first problem here is that the Louvain algorithm only takes the type `Graph` as input.
 We could have used a community structure detection algorithm with directed graphs, but we wanted to keep things simple.
 We therefore had to make a data conversion.

-The second problem is that of the number of nodes.
-There are many nodes disconnected from the main connected component, to avoid detecting useless communities of 1, 2 or 3 subreddits, we decided to only keep the highest degree nodes.
-This comes with a major drawback : cutting nodes reduces the community structure of Reddit.
+The second problem is the the number of nodes: there are many nodes disconnected from the main connected component.
+Therefore, to avoid detecting useless communities of 1, 2 or 3 subreddits, we decided to only keep the nodes of highest degree.
+This comes with a major drawback: cutting nodes reduces the community structure of Reddit.
 This cut has to be at a low degree, and we decided 200 to be the cutoff.

 ```python
 # Cutting on degree